Energy Policy

 - Climate & Economic Justice Screening Tool.
 US Council on Environmental Quality.
 November 22, 2022.

-A comprehensive introduction to Climate Interactive's En-ROADS climate solutions simulator. - What the War in Ukraine Means for Energy, Climate and Food.
+Uses US census tracts to highlight disadvantages communities that experience burdens. - What the War in Ukraine Means for Energy, Climate and Food.
 Nature.
 April 5, 2022.
 (5 pages)

 How Russia's invasion could prompt a long-term shift towards sustainability. - Executive Order on Tackling the Climate Crisis at Home and Abroad.
 The White House.
 January 27, 2021.
 (18 pages)